vhurna/devops_todolist_kubernetes_task_6_working_with_deamonsets_and_jobs/README.md

     1. Should keep 5 failed runs in history
     1. Should have a `concurrencyPolicy` set to `Allow`
 1. Both new manifests should belong to `mateapp` namespace
+1. Create the `INSTRUCTION.md` file
-1. `README.md` should be updated with the instructions on how to deploy `daemonset.yml` and `cronjob.yml` to the cluster.
+1. `INSTRUCTION.md` should contain the instructions on how to deploy `daemonset.yml` and `cronjob.yml` to the cluster.
-1. `README.md` should be updated with the instructions on how to validate the solution.
+1. `INSTRUCTION.md` should be updated with the instructions on how to validate the solution.
 (Logs for the `daemonset` and `cronjob` should be present)
 1. Create PR with your changes and attach it for validation on a platform.